goer.org | HTML Tutorial : Intermediate : Font Control

 font-style (italic)

 The font-style component specifies whether or not the font is slanted (italic).
 The most commonly-used value is italic.

-As with font-weight, there is a normal that allows you to un-italicize something.
+Take care using underline.
 Most people associated underlined text with hyperlinks.
 Avoid underlining your (non-link) text unless absolutely necessary.

-An Example: the <em> Tag
+An Example: Styling the em Element

 <html>